impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 #### Experiment: matching the `*/*` pattern

-I make a `bash` script which looks like so
+I make a Bash script which looks like so

 ```
 #!/usr/bin/env bash